Hamilton-Jacobi Equations for Nonholonomic Reducible Hamiltonian Systems on a Cotangent Bundle: Introduction

 The paper is organized as follows.
-In section 2 we first recall the main facts about the dynamics of a nonholonomic Hamiltonian system, including the influence of symmetries, which are helpful for us to understand the constructions of a distributional Hamiltonian system and its nonholonomic reduced distributional Hamiltonian system.
-In section 3, we give two types of Hamilton-Jacobi equation for a distributional Hamiltonian system, by the analysis and calculation in detail.
-The nonholonomic reducible Hamiltonian systems with symmetries, as well as momentum maps, are considered respectively in section 4 and section 5, and give two types of Hamilton-Jacobi equations for the nonholonomic reduced and the $\mathbf{J}$-nonholonomic reduced distributional Hamiltonian systems (in particular, when the Lie group is not Abelian).
-As the applications of the theoretical results, we consider the motions of the constrained particle in space $\mathbb{R}^3$ and the vertical rolling disk in section 6, and give various Hamilton-Jacobi equations for the distributional Hamiltonian systems and their reduced distributional Hamiltonian systems corresponding to the two nonholonomic systems.
-These research work develop the nonholonomic reduction and Hamilton-Jacobi theory of the nonholonomic Hamiltonian systems with symmetries and make us have much deeper understanding and recognition for the structures of the nonholonomic Hamiltonian systems.
+In section 2 we first recall the main facts about the dynamics of a nonholonomic Hamiltonian system, including the influence of symmetries, which are helpful for us to understand the constructions of a distributional Hamiltonian system and its a variety of the nonholonomic reduced distributional Hamiltonian systems.
+In section 3, we first prove an important lemma, which is a tool for our research.
+Then derive precisely the geometric constraint conditions of the distributional two-form for the nonholonomic dynamical vector field, that is, the two types of Hamilton-Jacobi equation for the distributional Hamiltonian system.
+The nonholonomic reducible Hamiltonian systems with symmetries, as well as momentum maps, are considered respectively in section 4 and section 5, and derive precisely the geometric constraint conditions of a variety of nonholonomic reduced distributional two-forms for the nonholonomic reducible Hamiltonian vector fields, that is, the two types of Hamilton-Jacobi equations for a variety of nonholonomic reduced distributional Hamiltonian systems (in particular, when the Lie group is not Abelian).
+As the applications of the theoretical results, we consider the motions of the constrained particle in space $\mathbb{R}^3$ and the vertical rolling disk in section 6, and derive two types of Hamilton-Jacobi equations for the distributional Hamiltonian systems and their reduced distributional Hamiltonian systems corresponding to the two nonholonomic systems.
+These research work develop the nonholonomic reduction and Hamilton-Jacobi theory of the nonholonomic Hamiltonian systems with symmetries, as well as momentum maps, and make us have much deeper understanding and recognition for the structures of the nonholonomic Hamiltonian systems.